swthompson12/twitter_ebooks/README.md

 - Option in the configuration file to filter URLs
 - Feed greptweet.com text files directly to process.py and it removes all the junk for you automatically for easier setup

-Here's how to set it up (instructions modified from Thom, et. al):

 ###REQUIREMENTS

 - Any decent linux distro.